 Mission Critical Institute offers a five-course learning pathway to help you earn your CCRMP certification.
 The courses must be take in this order:

 The Mission Critical Institute advances cybersecurity careers and thought leadership by developing career-focused cybersecurity education and training programs for use by universities and cybersecurity employers.
-In addition, MCI provides strategic cybersecurity consulting services to employers and higher education institutions.
+In addition, Mission Critical Institute provides strategic cybersecurity consulting services to employers and higher education institutions.

 There is only an additional fee if you choose to take the CEH exam associated with this course.
 The exam is not required for CCRMP certification.